benjaminw1030/mr-robogers-neighborhood/README.md

 Code: const number = "10";
 mrRobogers(number);
 Expected Output: "0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9 Beep!"

+- Test: "It should return an error if an integer is not entered."
+Code: const number = "Hello Neighbor!";
+mrRobogers(number);
+Expected Output: "ERROR: PLEASE ENTER AN INTEGER, NEIGHBOR UNIT"